Fall Commencement 2023

 PLEASE NOTE: For information about eligibility to participate in the graduation ceremonies, visit the Graduating and Degree Auditing page for the current policies and procedures.

-The Bookstore Grad Fair will be held Thursday, October 26, 9 a.m. to 5 p.m. in the Fanjeaux Hall Bookstore.
+The Bookstore Grad Fair will be held Friday, April 5, 10 a.m. to 4 p.m., and Saturday, April 6, 11 a.m. to 3 p.m., in the Fanjeaux Hall Bookstore.

 The robes, hoods, caps, cords, medallions, and other accessories worn by students, faculty, and staff comprise “academic regalia.”
-Review Dominican’s Academic Regalia guide for details on what graduates wear for the commencement ceremony.
+Review Dominican’s Academic Regalia guide for details on what graduates wear for the Commencement ceremony.

-A professional photographer will be at the Grad Fair from 10 a.m. to 4 p.m. providing complementary sitting fee for LinkedIn headshots in the student union and graduation photos in the courtyard (weather permitting).
+A professional photographer will be at the Grad Fair providing complimentary LinkedIn headshots in the student union and graduation photos in the courtyard (weather permitting).

 Each graduating student will receive up to 6 guest tickets.
 Persons without a ticket to the event will not be allowed entry to the venue.
 Graduating students do not themselves need a ticket in order to participate in the ceremony.